 Cash Back vs. High APY

 If you use your debit card often for everyday purchases, a cash back account like GreenFi or Current will put money back in your pocket on each transaction.
-If you tend to keep a higher balance sitting in checking, an interest-bearing account like Consumers Credit Union’s Rewards Checking will earn more over time.
+If you tend to keep a higher balance sitting in checking, an interest-bearing account will earn more over time.
 Some accounts offer both, so think about which side of that equation matters more to you before deciding.

 Fees and Requirements

 Even accounts with no monthly maintenance fees often come with activity requirements to earn the best rates.
-Consumers Credit Union requires 12 debit card transactions and a minimum direct deposit amount each month.
+Some require debit card transactions or a minimum direct deposit amount each month.

 GreenFi’s top rates and cash back percentages require a paid subscription.
 Read through what you actually need to do each month before committing, and be honest about whether those habits fit your routine.